Said-laasri/said-laasri/README.md

 ### I am a Full-Stack software engineer/developer
 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/coder.gif" />
-Hi, I'm [Said](https://www.linkedin.com/in/said-laasri/) ,a passionate self-taught full-stack web developer and a software engineer from Morocco.
-My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hello there!
+I am a self-taught full-stack web developer and software engineer hailing from Morocco.
+My passion for software lies in bringing ideas to life with elegant interfaces that are both user-friendly and architecturally sound.
+I prioritize the experience, architecture, and code quality in every project I undertake, ensuring the highest level of craftsmanship possible.

 HAPPY CODING!!